How Do We Fix Climate Change & Restore Thriving?

 One of the concluding insights from this conversation is the challenge of the illusion of control.
 In the pandemic, many of us have been confronted with our inability to control what happens.
 We say, “let’s get back to normal” and mean, “back to feeling in control.”
 This is a kind of emotional safety net.
 Yet we KNOW that we’re not really in control… we know that we will face many disruptions.
 So, rather than seeking the comfort of the illusion, can we find emotional safety in a new way?

 brown calls for a focus on connection, on resilience-through-relationship.
-This is why Climate of Emotions isn’t a conference.
-The focus isn’t “collecting information” or “listening to experts.”
-The focus is on building community.
+This is why Climate of Emotions focused on co-creating connection; building a “flock” to move together.

 Change can emerge from discomfort, even from pain.
 Yet when we’re in a state of reaction, it’s extremely difficult to intentionally step forward into a new vision.
 By building trustworthy connection, by fostering belonging, by bravely learning together, we can set a new context.
 From this context of learning-in-connection, perhaps we can foster a new way of being together.